Twenty-third Dynasty of Egypt: Evidence

+Eusebius' epitome of Manetho, has Petoubastis for 25 years, Osorthōn for 9, Psammous for 10, omits Zēt, and totals 44 years.

+The Twenth-third Dynasty on the model of Kenneth Kitchen

+There is much debate surrounding this dynasty, which may have been situated at Herakleopolis Magna, Hermopolis Magna, and Thebes.
+In the main, the following section follows the model created by Egyptologist Kenneth Kitchen, who arranged a number of kings into a single sequence that he tentatively attached to Leontopolis and which ruled parallel to the surviving 22nd Dynasty that reigned from Tanis.
+The treatment below departs from Kitchen's model in attaching King Harsiese and King Takelot II (now known to be the father of King Osorkon III) to the series.

 While the Twenty-third Dynasty is considered a Tanite dynasty, as it originated from the city Tanis, it never reigned from there.
 The Twenty-second Dynasty, from Bubastis, took over Tanis and Memphis and managed to retain these cities almost until the end of their Dynasty.
 As a result, the Twenty-third Dynasty, being more or less an offshoot of the Twenty-second Dynasty, originated from Tanis.
 Instead, as mentioned above, most historians argue that they used Leontopolis as their capital.
 This is confirmed by Piankhy's stela, which locates Iuput II in Leontopolis.
 However, some historians argue that Iuput II should not be considered a Twenty-third Dynasty king at all, as it has not been undoubtedly proven that the Twenty-third Dynasty ruled from Leontopolis, merely that Iuput II ruled from somewhere in the Delta.
 If Iuput II is the only connection between the Twenty-third Dynasty and Leontopolis, this viewpoint would eliminate Piankhy's stela as proof for Leontopolis being the capital of the Twenty-third Dynasty.